 Cultural and Tribal Resources

 Cultural and Tribal Resources Environmental Factor.
-Would the project cause a substantial adverse change in the significance of a cultural or tribal cultural resource.
+Would the project cause a substantial adverse change in the significance of a cultural or tribal cultural resource?
 Tribal Cultural Resource (TCR) is defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe.
 This may include, but not limited to, sites of historical, cultural, tribal, or related resource significance.
 Would the project:

 Cause a substantial adverse change in the significance of a historical resource as defined in CEQA section15064.5?